Business satellite broadband

 Satellite broadband is a type of internet service that utilises a network of satellites to provide broadband connectivity to users anywhere in the UK.
 The service requires businesses to install an antenna dish with uninterrupted exposure to the sky.

-It is disrupting existing broadband markets by offering high-performance broadband to rural or remote areas that continue to lack access to traditional forms of broadband, such as fibre optics and 5G.
+It is disrupting existing broadband markets by offering high-performance broadband to rural or remote areas that continue to lack access to traditional forms of broadband, such as fibre optic business broadband and 5G.

 This is due to advancements in internet satellite technology and increasing competition from new entrants like Starlink and OneWeb.